Your poem can be about absolutely anything related to

 10. There is a small fee of $6 to enter the contest.
 This fee will help provide the cash prize(s) that will increase as more people submit.
 A single cash prize can be from $20-$600.
 See below for cash prize breakdown.

-11.Winning poems will be published in Poetry In Summer must be an original work by the person entering the contest.
+11.Winning poems will be published in Poetry On The Homestead must be an original work by the person entering the contest.
 Plagiarism is against the law with serious consequences.

 12.All individuals poem will remain the property of the author.
-Little Rabbit Trails will have the right to publish winning submissions with no additional obligation to pay any royalties.
+A Year of Poetry Tea Time will have the right to publish winning submissions with no additional obligation to pay any royalties.

 Conflicts of Interest: Anyone who is a direct relative of a judge